 Following a long period of controversy and debate, the new Grand Parade building was opened in three phases during the period 1961 – 1969.
 A portfolio of specialist (and sometimes pioneering) courses in art and design was developed at undergraduate and postgraduate levels during the 1970s.

 As part of a drive to increase research activity, research assistants were appointed in a range of subjects and the first doctorates in practice-centred research were awarded.
 In 1976 a Department of Art History was established, and the Department of Humanities became part of the faculty in 1986, adopting the disciplines of media, language and literature in 2009.

 Read full texts including personal accounts and scholarly histories from the 2009 book which mapped the 150 year development of the Brighton School of Art into its current form: Art and Design at Brighton: 1859-2009: from Arts and Manufactures to the Creative and Cultural Industries, by Professor Jonathan Woodham and Dr Philippa Lyon.
-Copies of the Art and Design at Brighton: 1859-2009 are available from the Faculty of Arts online shop.
+Copies of the Art and Design at Brighton: 1859-2009 are available from the College of Arts and Humanities online shop.

 - Brighton School of Art - the Victorian age to the twentieth century